 What is a Land Trust?

-As defined by the Land Trust Alliance (), “A land trust is a nonprofit organization that, as all or part of its mission, actively works to conserve land by undertaking or assisting in land or conservation easement acquisition, or by its stewardship of such land or easements.
+As defined by the Land Trust Alliance (www.landtrustalliance.org), “A land trust is a nonprofit organization that actively works to conserve land by undertaking or assisting in land or conservation easement acquisition, or by its stewardship of such land or easements.

 Land trusts work with landowners and the community to conserve land by accepting donations of land, purchasing land, negotiating private, voluntary conservation agreements on land, and stewarding conserved land through the generations to come.

-Most land trusts are community based and deeply connected to local needs, so they are well-
+Land trusts are community based and deeply connected to local needs, so they are well-equipped to identify land that offers critical natural habitat as well as land offering recreational, agricultural and other conservation value.”

 Is the Land Trust private or municipal?

 We are a private land trust.
 Unlike some Land Trusts in the state, we do not currently receive funds from real estate transactions.
-However, the town in the past has generously contributed to paying half of our liability insurance on our properties.
+However, the town in the past has generously contributed to paying most of our insurance plans on our properties.

 What types of land does the Land Trust try to preserve?